atilantera/JAAL/examples/README.md

 #### Description

-`Prim+Binheap1.json` is the JAAL data for a submission to the exercise.
+`Prim+Binheap1.json` is the JAAL data for a submission to the exercise:
+                     pretty-printed JSON in ASCII character set.

-`Prim+Binheap1.html` is the corresponding human-readable representation of the file.
+`html/Prim+Binheap1.html` is the corresponding human-readable representation of the file produced with the script `jaal2html.py`

+`Prim+Binheap1.encoded.json` is an *encoded* version of the data in the file Prim+Binheap1.json: the JSON string is HTML escaped, then zlib compressed and finally Base64 encoded.
+JSAV Exercise Recorder uses this kind of wrapping encoding to (i) minimize the size of JAAL data sent to a learning management system (LMS); (ii) ensure that the data will not be escaped in other ways by the LMS.
+The data can be decoded with the script `decoding_test.py`.

 Here is a short description of the data in Prim+Binheap1.html.
 The strings beginning with a `$` are JSON paths which refer to the corresponding